-The Last Cornish Mines, this is an introduction to the Cornish Mines that worked in the recent years from the 1980’s.
-Regrettably by the time I had discovered Cornwall, all of them apart from South Crofty had closed, however the sites were photo rich and interesting, but Dangerous.
+Last Cornish Mines, this is an introduction to the Cornish Mines that worked in the recent years from the 1970’s up to 1998.
+Regrettably by the time I had discovered Cornwall, all of them apart from South Crofty Mine had closed, however the sites were photo rich and interesting, but Dangerous.

 Cornwall’s metal production finally ended in 1998 with the closure of South Crofty Mine.
 This was personally upsetting for me as I had made many friends there, I was most impressed with the family atmosphere of the mine, along with the attitude and friendliness of the men who worked there.
 Even though the miners knew closure was in sight they were all cheerful to the end.
 The extreme working conditions that made up their daily lives were unimaginable for most, the high temperatures and the constant risk of roof falls along with many other dangers made these men unique.